Skip to main content

 Verdict: Book Tsubasa if You Want Award-Validated Nigiri at Kitakyushu's Tightest Counter

 With only 8 seats at dinner and 6 at lunch, Tsubasa is the kind of sushi counter where every reservation matters.
-The good news: booking is still relatively direct through Pocket Concierge, and the reward is a Tabelog Bronze Award-winning experience (2019, 2020, 2025, and 2026) that has also been named to the Tabelog Sushi WEST "Top 100" list in 2021, 2022, and 2025.
+The good news: booking is still relatively direct through Pocket Concierge, the reward is a Tabelog Bronze Award-winning experience (2019, 2020, 2025, 2026) that has also been named to the Tabelog Sushi WEST "Top 100" list in 2021, 2022, 2025.
 At JPY 20,000–29,999 per person for both lunch and dinner, the price sits clearly in the premium tier, but it is competitive with other award-level sushi counters in Kyushu.
 This is a destination booking for a special occasion, not a casual drop-in.

 The Counter